kharf/cuepkgs/README.md

 ## Prerequisites

 Ensure you have CUE installed to use these modules.
-For installation details, refer to the [CUE Module References Documentation](https://alpha.cuelang.org/docs/reference/modules/#intro).
+For details about how to use modules, refer to the [CUE Module References Documentation](https://alpha.cuelang.org/docs/reference/modules/#intro).

 ## Usage